Updated November 2022

 As per Air Arabia’s travel guidelines, obtaining approval from the ICA is not required to enter Sharjah.
 Instead, all travellers arriving in Sharjah and Ras Al Khaimah with a newly issued e-visa must register through ICA Smart Travel Services (ICA Smart Services) prior to departure.

-Moreover, Air Arabia has instructed returning passengers to visit the ICA Smart Services website before booking a flight to verify their entry status and carry a photocopy of their passport and resident visa onboard the flight.
+Moreover, Air Arabia has instructed returning passengers who are Abu Dhabi or Al Ain residents to visit the ICA Smart Services website before booking a flight to verify their entry status and carry a photocopy of their passport and resident visa onboard the flight.